friends-of-tutorials/securely-transfer-messages/README.md

 ### 4.3 Sign and verify a message

-#### 4.3.1 Sign the message
+#### 4.3.1 Sign the message (System A)

-Create the signature from the given message and the private key "private.pem":
+Create the signature from the given message and the private key "private.pem".
+The private key in that case is from the message sender:

 ```console
 user@sh$ echo -en "Hello world! :)\n\nThis is my secret text." | openssl dgst -sha256 -sign private.pem | openssl base64